The 7 Best Etsy Alternatives To Increase Sales In 2022

 - No transaction fees

-- Limited listings
+- Limited number of listings

 - Not suitable for large-scale businesses